Skip to main content

 Search for?

-The planning of the Fehmarnbelt Tunnel builds on the experience gained from the fixed links across the Great Belt and the Øresund.
+The planning of the Fehmarnbelt tunnel builds on the experience gained from the fixed links across the Storebælt and the Øresund.
 These show that negative environmental impacts can be reduced through careful planning and execution of construction work.

 Our goal is not only to leave behind more nature but also better-quality nature.
 The newly established areas are designed to develop into protected natural habitats.
 Therefore, we closely monitor all initiatives to ensure that nature evolves in a sustainable direction.

-A good example is Lungholm Lake, which we created in 2020 alongside a new natural area east of the construction site in Rødbyhavn.
+A good example is the Lungholm lake, which we created in 2020 alongside a new natural area east of the construction site in Rødbyhavn.
 After just four years, in 2024, the natural area was registered as protected nature, with a diverse range of birds and protected plant species.

 • Over 600 hectares of new nature on the Danish and German sides

-• 42 hectares of new stone reefs near Fehmarn
+• 42 hectares of re-established stone reefs near Fehmarn

-• 42 hectares of farmland converted to wetlands near Lidsø Estate
+• 42 hectares of farmland converted to wetlands near Lidsø Gods (a farm on Lolland)

 Picture of the boardwalk built on the 2.8 km long nature trail that runs from the exhibition center in Rødbyhavn to Pilen.